 TJPA shall maintain a system of internal controls, which shall be documented in writing.
 The controls shall be designed to prevent the loss of public funds arising from fraud, employee error, misrepresentation by third parties, unanticipated changes in the financial markets, or imprudent actions by employees and officers of the TJPA.
 The internal control procedures include explicit designation of authority to persons responsible for investment transaction, as well as references to compliance monitoring and safekeeping.
 No person may engage in an investment transaction except as provided under the terms of this policy and the internal controls.
-The internal controls shall be provided to and reviewed by the independent auditor to assure compliance with this policy and the controls.
+The internal controls shall be controls.